Male and Female Body Types

 To Gain Muscle: Eat several high protein, low-moderate carbohydrate meals a day (+6).
 Moderate/Heavy weights should be used to build muscle.
 Eat 300-500 calories more than your BMR.

 To Lose Fat: Eat several high protein, low carbohydrate meals a day (4-6).
 High Intensity Interval Training and extended cardio several times a week.
 Moderate/Heavy weights should be used to build/maintain muscle.
 Try to eat 300-500 calories less than your BMR.
-A product like 1st Phorm Royal 21 Queen or 1st Phorm Royal 21 King can be a great fat loss product!
+A product like 1st Phorm Royal Queen has been replaced with 1-DB Goddess!or 1st Phorm Royal 21 King can be a great fat loss product!

 Mesomorph Examples: Christina Holston and Phil Heath